kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

   path: my-postgres-path
 ```

-### spec.creationStatements
+#### spec.creationStatements

-`spec.creationStatements` is a `required` field that specifies a list of database statement executed to create and configure a user.
+`spec.creationStatements` is a `required` field that specifies a list of database statements executed to create and configure a user.
 The `{{name}}`, `{{password}}` and `{{expiration}}` values will be substituted by Vault.

 ```yaml